 A key difference is that perceived competence focuses on the person's behavior to succeed, whereas with optimism, the expected positive outcome may not depend on behavior - other factors could contribute to achieving the favorable outcome.
 Competence beliefs are also always related to self-efficacy.
 High self-efficacy is related to better well-being, and low self-efficacy is related to lower well-being.
 The causes often lie in childhood.

-For children to grow up healthily, they need above all attention and a genuine interest in the feelings and unfulfilled basic needs that lie behind their behavior.
-A constructive relationship, and one that is unconditional.
-This also includes arguing properly and respectfully time and again and thus making an effort to find compromises.
+In order to grow up healthily, children need attention and a genuine interest in the feelings and unfulfilled basic needs behind their behavior.
+A constructive relationship - unconditionally.
+This also includes arguing properly and respectfully time and again and making an effort to compromise.

 So support your children in building their resilience.
 Because that's how you raise them not only to be a strong adult, but a happy one at the same time.

-Finally, a thought game: Can you tell me five typical beliefs people have that promote a negative emotional and physical state?
+Can you tell me five typical beliefs of people that favor a negative emotional and physical state?
 What alternative beliefs could I choose instead to pave the way for a positive state?

-Yes, very much so.
-As mentioned above, this is due to our destructive beliefs, which are quite comparable to self-fulfilling prophecies that have a detrimental effect on our emotional as well as physical health.
+Klaus: Yes, very much so.
+As mentioned above, this is due to our destructive beliefs, which can be compared to self-fulfilling prophecies that have a detrimental effect on our emotional and physical health.

 There are a lot of exercises from behavioral therapy for this, with the quickest help being bifocal multisensory intervention techniques like PEP or EMDR.
 For these and the behavioral therapy interventions, there are well-trained colleagues who can help quickly in a brief intervention in just 4-6 hours.